How Solar PV Systems Work

 Solar PV system design

-To get the most power out of a solar panel it needs to be aimed directly at the sun.
-Australian solar modules should face north for optimum electricity production.
-Solar panel orientation is an important factor with overall system output and just as important as tilt angle, good practice is to have at least 10° of tilt to ensure rainfall run off which can help keep the panels self clean.
+To get the most power out of a solar panel, it needs to be aimed directly at the sun.
+Australian solar modules should face north for maximum electricity production.
+Solar panel orientation is an essential factor with overall system output and just as crucial as tilt angle, a good practice is to have at least 10° of tilt to ensure rainfall runoff which can help keep the panels self-clean.

 Grid connect solar power systems should have panels that are installed at the angle of latitude increasing the annual system output, average Australian roof pitches are 20° to 30°.

 If you have a flat roof, your accredited solar installer should be able to install some kind of mounting frame to get the right angle.
 In the northern parts of Australia strict standard apply to solar panel mounting due to the possible impact of strong wind events such as cyclones, a loose solar panel in a storm can become a dangerous projectile.

 Designing a solar PV system for maximum efficiency